hubergilt/slurm-igp/README.md

 The following scripts are based on the examples from the official SLURM documentation (specifically from the examples from the srun command) and the aim of this work is to adapt theirs in order to work properly for IGP's cluster.

-#### Simple job script
+### Simple job script example
-This basic example allocates eigth tasks with the -n8 option and shows the name of the host on each task.
-The -l option is useful to show the label which refers to the remote task id.
+This basic example allocates and executes eigth tasks with the "-n8" option and shows the name of the host on each task with the hostname command.
+Additionally the -l option is useful to show the label which refers to the remote task id.
 ```
 >cat simple-job.sh
 srun -n8 -l hostname